pasqualedem/EzDL/README.md

       mode: [min] # min or max

   train_metrics:
+    # list of metrics to load from PyTorch metrics
+    # where the values are their parameters used for training
+  test_metrics:
-    # list of metrics to load from PyTorch metrics where the values are their parameters
+    # list of metrics to load from PyTorch metrics
+    # where the values are their parameters used for validation and test

   model:
     name: [package/module/MyModel] # path to model class or model name contained in EzDL or super-gradients